jimmy622001/infra-ECS/README_Infrastructure.md

-# Risklick Main Infrastructure
+# jimmy622001 Main Infrastructure

-This repository contains the basic level of AWS infrastructure as infrastructure-as-code (IaC) using Terraform for the Risklick AWS cloud infrastructure.
+This repository contains the basic level of AWS infrastructure as infrastructure-as-code (IaC) using Terraform for the jimmy622001 AWS cloud infrastructure.

 ## Target architecture
 The target architecture on AWS including the service setups is the following: